InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/innersource-portal.md

 When launching the portal, a communications campaign promoting the addition of InnerSource data files or meta-data to code repositories should be considered, to bolster the number of projects displayed within the portal.

+### Implementations

+#### SAP Project Portal

 A [reference implementation](https://github.com/SAP/project-portal-for-innersource) of an InnerSource portal is available on GitHub and open for contributions.
 It lists all InnerSource projects of an organization in an interactive and easy to use way.
 Projects can self-register using a dedicated GitHub topic and provide additional metadata.

 ![Example of an InnerSource Portal](../../assets/img/portal-overview.png "Example of an InnerSource Portal")

+#### Wiki

+As a simple way to start, you can set aside a page on an internal wiki for listing out available projects.
+An easy way to display this information is in a table with columns giving just a little bit of extra information about the projects.
+Try to have just enough columns so that viewers can determine if they want to learn more about the project, but no more.
+Too much information will make the page overwhelming and difficult to use.
+Individuals and teams can self-add their projects to the page.

+Here is a sample set of columns:

+* **Name**.
+Name of the project (optionally linked to its homepage).
+* **Brief Description**.
+Explaining the purpose of the project (which problem does it solve?)
+* **Technology Pre-requisites**.
+You must use these technologies in order to on-board to the project.
+* **Getting Started**.
+Link to instructions on how to start using the project.
+* **Chat**.
+Link to a chat channel to ask questions about the project.
+* **Host Team**.
+Seeing if a team is behind the project can help others to have the confidence to use it.
+* **Production Since**.
+How long as the project been used in a production environment?
+Seeing this information is a rough proxy for its maturity.
+* **Contribution**.
+Link to instructions on how to contribute to the project.

+This solution doesn't allow for a fancy display - it is just a wiki table.
+If it's important for you to have a snazzy-looking UI, then this idea won't work for you.
+Additionally, if you end up with a lot of projects (e.g. nearing 100), this solution won't scale to allow the search and filtering or auto-updating of project entries that you'll probably need.
+It is a good solution for a portal with a few dozen projects, though.

 ## Resulting Context